core-process/viewportwatch/readme.md

 On mobile devices, the values for `current`, `maximum` and `minimum` will differ.
 On desktop devices, they are equal by definition.

-### React to changes in viewport dimensions
+### Handle changes in viewport dimensions

-The library emits a `resize` event on changes of the viewport dimensions.
+The library emits a `resize` event on changes in the viewport dimensions.
 You can install and remove event handler via the methods `on`, `off` and `once`.

 ```js
 import vw from 'viewportwatch';